San Juan Parks and Recreation & San Juan Island School District Levy Partnership for High School Athletic Program

 Why should I pay for a program that doesn’t involve me?

 A strong, healthy community supports programs that foster positive connections and healthy choices for youth.
 There has been much educational research done related to the benefits of high student participation in athletics; i.e. better classroom attendance, higher academic performance, a stronger school culture.
 On San Juan Island one of the most important qualities of high school athletics is that it crosses all boundaries of our high school-age population.
 High school athletics are available to all homeschool students, private school students, and public school students who meet the academic eligibility requirements.
-Not every student is involved, but thanks to the generous scholarship support of the Purple and Gold Club, every student has the opportunity to engage in a healthy, team-based, self-competitive program that leads to physical fitness, mental discipline and emotional connections with teammates.
+An average of 335 student athletes participate on the 16 sports teams offered in the middle school and high school.
+Because of the levy, every student has the opportunity to engage in a healthy, team-based, self-competitive program that leads to physical fitness, mental discipline and emotional connections with teammates.
 Positive choices for youth are vital to a healthy community.

 What’s the arrangement with the Community Park?

-The newly developed San Juan Community Park is built on land that is owned by the school district and has been developed through donations and volunteer efforts by Friday Harbor Athletic Association.
-The community park will be maintained and operated by Island Rec, and will provide playing fields for high school sports and a recreational facility for community use.
+Linde Community Park has been built on land that is owned by the school district and developed through private donations and volunteer efforts.
+The community park is maintained and operated by Island Rec.
+It provides 4 playing fields for high school and youth sports with a playground and a walking path for community use.

-If you have questions, concerns, or need more information about the high school athletic program, please contact Rod Turnbull, SJISD Athletic Director, at (360) 378-5214 or email email@example.com or Superintendent Rick Thompson at (360) 378-4133 or email firstname.lastname@example.org
+If you have questions, concerns, or need more information about the high school athletic program, please contact Brock Hauck, SJISD Athletic Director, at (360) 370-7115 or email email@example.com or Superintendent Fred Woods at (360) 378-4133 or email firstname.lastname@example.org.

 San Juan Island School District Board of Directors: